RENEE MONTAGNE, HOST:

-MCEVERS: Abu Obada and his family also recently left Qusayr.
-He tells a roomful of relatives that with no access to food and water inside the city, it could be just days before the Qusayr falls.
+MCEVERS: Abu Obada and his family also recently left Qusair.
+He tells a roomful of relatives that with no access to food and water inside the city, it could be just days before the Qusair falls.
 He says the rebels should negotiate some kind of safe passage so civilians can leave.
 Abu Obada says something changed when the Lebanese Shiite militia, Hezbollah, entered the fight.
-And it's not just that government troops gained the upper hand in Qusayr.
+And it's not just that government troops gained the upper hand in Qusair.

 OBADA: (Foreign language spoken)

 MCEVERS: We Sunnis used to live side by side with our Shiite neighbors, he says, but now that Hezbollah has come to our village, we've had to leave.
 People say they will burn us and slaughter us with knives.
 Now it's a sectarian war, Abu Obada says, and we can never again go back to the way it was.
 Kelly McEvers, NPR News.

 (SOUNDBITE OF MUSIC)